In Defense of the Climate Protection Program

 Oregon's prize accomplishment to fight for stronger climate policy is under attack from organized fossil fuel industry groups!
 Beyond Toxics and a coalition of state and national advocates are fighting back.

-Last December, Oregon took one of its biggest steps ever toward reducing climate pollution and delivering a stable climate for the future.
+In December of 2021, Oregon took one of its biggest steps ever toward reducing climate pollution and delivering a stable climate for the future.
 Earlier this year, a consortium of fossil fuel and industrial polluter corporations filed a lawsuit to kill this precedent-setting climate action program!
 On September 7, 2022, a coalition of environmental justice, climate, and business organizations filed a legal intervention to defend Oregon’s landmark Climate Protection Program against attempted oil and gas industry rollbacks.

 The Climate Protection Program, adopted by the Oregon Environmental Quality Commission, left unscathed, will help secure a healthy climate future, invest in frontline communities, and hold corporate polluters accountable.
 This makes Oregon only the third state to require reductions in harmful greenhouse gas emissions!